craftcms/shopify/README.md

 Run the following command (substituting appropriate values) for each place you added the field in step #2, above:

-- `resave/entries` &rarr; The [re-save command](https://craftcms.com/docs/4.x/console-commands.html#resave) for the element type the field layout is attached to;
+- `resave/entries` → The [re-save command](https://craftcms.com/docs/4.x/console-commands.html#resave) for the element type the field layout is attached to;
-- `mySectionHandle` &rarr; A stand-in for any criteria that need to be applied to the element type you’re re-saving;
+- `mySectionHandle` → A stand-in for any criteria that need to be applied to the element type you’re re-saving;
-- `oldShopifyField` &rarr; Field handle from the old version of the plugin (used inside the `--to` argument closure);
+- `oldShopifyField` → Field handle from the old version of the plugin (used inside the `--to` argument closure);
-- `newShopifyField` &rarr; New field handle created in step #1, above;
+- `newShopifyField` → New field handle created in step #1, above;

   ```bash
   php craft resave/entries \